TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/BugfixingAZ/Index.rst

 .. include:: ../Includes.txt
 .. highlight:: shell

-.. _bugfix-index:
+.. _Fixing-a-bug-A-Z:

 ================
 Fixing a bug A-Z
 ================

-So you wat to fix a bug in TYPO3. **Great!** This document will guide you through the process step by step.
+So you want to fix a bug in TYPO3. **Great!** This document will guide you through the process step by step.

 .. note::

    We assume you already went through the setup process so we won't be covering that here again.

+.. _Bugfixing-Fix-the-code:

 Fix the code
 ============